rpdelaney/l4d2-tourney-rules/rules.md

 #####2.2 Deadlines

-Because the pairings for each round are based on prior round scoring, each round cannot be paired until every match from the previous round is completed.
-Therefore, there will be a ZERO TOLERANCE policy for matches that remain unplayed past the round deadline.
+Because the pairings based on prior round scoring, the next round cannot be paired until all the results of the previous round have been reported.

+Therefore, there will be a *ZERO TOLERANCE* policy for matches that remain unreported past the round deadline.

 #####2.3 Maps